Mary Chapin Carpenter

 Mary Chapin Carpenter (born February 21, 1958) is an American country and folk music singer-songwriter.
-Carpenter spent several years singing in Washington, D. C.-area clubs before signing in the late 1980s with Columbia Records.
+Carpenter spent several years singing in Washington, D.C.-area clubs before signing in the late 1980s with Columbia Records.
 Carpenter's first album, 1987's Hometown Girl, did not produce any charting singles.
 She broke through with 1989's State of the Heart and 1990's Shooting Straight in the Dark.

 Carpenter's most successful album is 1992's Come On Come On, which accounted for seven singles and was certified quadruple platinum in the United States for shipments of four million copies.
-After a number of commercially unsuccessful albums throughout the late 1990s and the first decade of the 21st century, she exited Columbia for Zoë Records.
+Her follow up album, Stones in the Road, appeared two years later and won Carpenter the Grammy Award for Best Country Album, while going double platinum for shipments of two million copies.
+After a number of commercially unsuccessful albums throughout the first decade of the 21st century, she exited Columbia for Zoë Records.
 Her first album for this label was 2007's The Calling.
-She continued to record for Zoë until departing to her own Lambent Light label in 2015.
+She recorded several albums for Zoë until launching her own Lambent Light label in 2015.

-Carpenter has won five Grammy Awards out of eighteen nominations, including four consecutive wins in the category of Best Female Country Vocal Performance between 1992 and 1995.
+Carpenter has won five Grammy Awards, from 18 nominations, including four consecutive wins in the category of Best Female Country Vocal Performance between 1992 and 1995.
 She has charted 27 times on the Billboard Hot Country Songs charts, with her 1994 single "Shut Up and Kiss Me" representing her only number-one single there.
 Her musical style takes influence from contemporary country and folk, with many of her songs including feminist themes.
-While largely composed of songs she wrote herself or with longtime producer John Jennings, her discography includes covers of Gene Vincent, Lucinda Williams, and Dire Straits among others.
+While largely composed of songs she wrote herself or with longtime producer John Jennings, her discography includes covers of Gene Vincent, Lucinda Williams, and Dire Straits, among others.

-Biography
+Early life

 Mary Chapin Carpenter was born February 21, 1958, in Princeton, New Jersey.
 Her father, Chapin Carpenter Jr., was an executive for Life magazine.
-When she was 12 years old, the family moved to Tokyo, Japan and lived there for about two years, as her father was looking to begin an Asian edition of Life.
+When she was 12 years old, the family moved to Tokyo, Japan, and lived there for about two years, as her father was looking to begin an Asian edition of Life.
 Her mother, Mary Bowie Robertson, was a folk music singer and guitarist.
 As a child, Carpenter learned to play her mother's ukulele and classical guitar in addition to writing songs.
 She was also inspired by her seventh-grade science teacher, who was a guitarist as well.
-After her family moved to Washington, D.C., in 1974, Carpenter played various folk venues in the area.
-She also attended Brown University, from which she graduated with a degree in American civilization.
-Initially she performed cover songs at folk venues, but by 1981 she had begun performing original material as well.
-During this timespan she befriended John Jennings, a songwriter, instrumentalist, and record producer.
-The two began collaborating on music, which led to Jennings suggesting that she pursue a musical career full-time.
-They put together a demo cassette tape of several of Carpenter's songs and sold it at concerts.
+After her family moved to Washington, D.C., in 1974, Carpenter played folk venues in the area.
+She attended Brown University, from which she graduated with a degree in American civilization.
+She began performing cover songs at the folk venues, but by 1981 she had added original material.
+She befriended John Jennings, a songwriter, instrumentalist, and record producer.
+The two began collaborating and put together a demo cassette of several of Carpenter's songs which she sold at concerts.